The Silent Patient: Plot

 The plot of the book focuses mainly on Theo Faber, a psychotherapist, and his patient Alicia Berenson.
 Michaelides describes Theo Faber's traumatic childhood in which Theo is exposed to a violent father and overall neglectful parents.
 In an attempt to fix and understand himself, Theo takes a degree in psychology and starts working as a therapist.
 Theo finds the love of his life in Kathy, an American actress who lives in London.
 Theo feels safe and his relationship means everything to him.
-While the plot unfolds, it becomes increasingly clear that Kathy is unfaithful.
-The book switches back and forth between narrating Theo's life story, focused especially on his relationship, and the therapy of Alicia Berenson.
+While the plot unfolds, it becomes increasingly clear that Kathy is traitorous.
+The book switches back and forth between narrating Theo's life story, focused especially on his relationship and Alicia's treatment.

 Alicia killed her husband six years previously by shooting him in the head five times.
 The couple seemed perfectly normal, content and happy before the incident.
 Alicia hasn't spoken a single word since and has thus been moved to a closed psychiatric facility, the Grove.
 Many therapists have attempted but failed to make her talk.
 It is evident that Alicia is perceptive to her surroundings, but the reason for her silence remains a mystery.

-When Theo Faber applies for a job at the Grove and is accepted, he convinces his superior to let him become Alicia's therapist.
-Ever since the murder had hit the news, he has had a profound interest in her and her story.
-He finds her case captivating and wants to reveal the truth behind why Alicia suddenly killed her husband and hasn't talked since.
-Theo's therapy sessions don't show any results at first and Theo's superior contemplates putting an end to them because of the lack of results.
+When Theo applies for a job at the Grove and is accepted, he convinces his superior to let him become Alicia's therapist.
+He has a profound interest in Alicia and wonders why she entitled a nude self-portrait she creates Alesctis.

-Nevertheless, Theo's fascination with his patient as well as his dedication to making her speak lead him to revelations about Alicia's past.
-Theo talks to Alicia's relatives, neighbours, and old friends.
-He discovers how Alicia feared her brother-in-law, what kind of friends she had, and how she used to paint all day long.
-Through his research, Theo reveals that Alicia had gone through tremendous, traumatic challenges as a child, having to handle the death of her mother, a violent father, and an ever-neglectful family.
-Theo believes that Alicia has developed a psychiatric disorder.
+Theo's therapy sessions don't show any results at first and Theo's superior contemplates putting an end to them because of the lack of results, but they gradually lead to revelations about Alicia's past.
+He interviews her relatives and learns that she feared her brother-in-law and used to paint all day long, and about her traumatic childhood after her mother died, her father violently abused her, and her entire family neglected her.
 In an attempt to let Alicia express herself and communicate, he collects her old art materials from her former best friend and provides Alicia with an art studio in the Grove.

 Alicia paints a sophisticated painting of the Grove with her and Theo standing beside it.
 Theo's superior interprets the painting as a sign of progress and allows Theo to continue the therapy sessions.